 Based on complexity and systems theory Management 3.0 successfully addresses those questions using a modern, agile management approach.
 Complexity and systems theory teaches us that there are no laws for dealing with change, uncertainty and complexity.
 Complex environments can only be addressed with adequate complex systems.
 Healthy organizations use a diversity of perspectives and assume subjectivity and coevolution; they anticipate, explore, and adapt; they innovate through steal and tweak; they expect dependence on context and keep their options open; they shorten the feedback cycle to quickly respond to changes; they discover the future instead of trying to control it.
 Management 3.0 considers all those facets and combines them in a modern management style.
 And yet, Management 3.0 is not another framework or process.
 Management 3.0 first and foremost is a mindset.

-But that’s not all.
+But that’s not the whole story.
 The Management 3.0 mindset comes along with a pool of proven practices; proven practices you can use as a starting point.
 Examples are the Delegation Board and Delegation Poker, Moving Motivators, Kudo Cards, the Team Competence Matrix, Storytelling, Culture Books, and the Celebration Grid.
-But since Cynefin we know that best practices are only existent in simple environments and good practices in complicated environments.
+But since Dave Snowden and his Cynefin-framework we know that best practices are only existent in simple environments and good practices in complicated environments.
 In complex environments where we find most of today’s organizations and all the work of the creative industries, practices are always emergent; you start with a practice and it evolves over time.
 In other words, one practice that worked well for one team must not work well for another team.
 This implies that adapting to change through permanent feedback rounds is essential to progress and survival.
 Some decades ago we talked about the first-mover advantage, today we talk about the fastest-learner advantage.
 Remember, Google was not the first search engine, Amazon not the first online shopping system.
 Their critical success factor was and is that they belong to the fastest-learner organizations world-wide.

 But why is it named 3.0?
 What do we mean when we talk about Management 3.0?